 Iconic albums recorded at Paisley Park include Lovesexy, Batman, Diamonds & Pearls, The Gold Experience, The Black Album, Sign O’ The Times and Emancipation through to more recent releases such as PLECTRUMELECTRUM, ART OFFICIAL AGE and HITNRUN Phase 1 & 2.
 Equipped with a massive sound stage and live event space, Prince recorded many films at Paisley Park, including the feature film Graffiti Bridge and the New Year’s concert special Rave Un2 The Year 2000.

 The iconic superstar would often open Paisley Park’s doors for spontaneous performance events, inviting the public into the Sound Stage or NPG Music Club rooms for marathon sets of live music.
-Through its storied history, many other notable musicians have spent time recording at Paisley Park, including Stevie Wonder, James Brown, Madonna, Aretha Franklin, Celine Deon and R.E.M.
+Through its storied history, many other notable musicians have spent time recording at Paisley Park, including Stevie Wonder, James Brown, Madonna, Aretha Franklin, Celine Dion and R.E.M.
 In addition, artists such as Neil Young, Jeff Beck and Stevie Ray Vaughn utilized the Sound Stage for tour preparations and rehearsals.

 Prince once said, “I like to say I live in the world, but I’m not of it".
 In every way, Paisley Park was the fulfillment of his creative desire to live and work in a space free from limitation.
 Here he created a unique universe unto itself – one that allowed him to nurture and fully express his otherworldly gifts as a musician and performing artist.
 In his words, “Paisley Park is pretty much representative of everything I am musically”.
 Love, freedom, connection, community and spirituality are all ever-present at Paisley Park.

 Prince envisioned Paisley Park as one day being opened to the public.
 Throughout the past sixteen years, he occasionally opened the studio to tours, most notably in the year 2000 as part of the special Prince: A Celebration event.
-With the official public opening of Paisley Park, fans from around the world will now have the very rare opportunity to tour the estate and experience first-hand this singularly unique creative sanctuary where Prince lived, led and created for more than 30 years.
+With the official public opening of Paisley Park, fans from around the world will now have the very rare opportunity to tour the estate in a secured environment and experience first-hand this singularly unique creative sanctuary where Prince lived, led and created for more than 30 years.